chr1sc2y/Scrabble-Game/README.md

-This is an online multi-player Scrabble game, implemented in Java using TCP, Thread, and JavaFX.
+Online multi-player Scrabble game implemented in Java using TCP, Thread, and JavaFX.

 ## Server